bdmendes/bdmendes.github.io/content/slides/2025/2025-02-11-scala-workshop.md

 <img src="/assets/slides/enei-25-scala/nqueens-leetcode.jpg" style="width: 40%;">

 - Let's make it a bit more interesting...
-What if there are already pieces on the board, or if you mant to place knights instead?
+What if there are already pieces on the board, or if you want to place knights instead?
   - You'll search not only from an empty board, but from a set of occupied boards in my test cases
   - I'll sometimes ask you to place knights instead of queens
   - No piece can *see* each other!
+(Consider that a queen *sees through* obstacles.)
 ---

-### Our approach
+### Your job

 - I've left you some functions to develop in order and tests for each of them
   - Test-driven development will help you reach your goal